Exciting Safaris and culture tours to Africa.

 Lounge area at Tinga Camp overlooking the dried up Tinga River

-Along the way, we passed large areas which had brushfires or were smoldering from the fires.
+Along the way, we passed large areas that had brush fires or were smoldering from the fires.
 Once past the bushfire, we spotted a large waterhole with an abundance of wildlife.
 My guide was laser-focused on finding the elephants.
 Once he spotted them, it was not easy to get close.

 The herd was very different from other herds that I have observed in Africa as they were extremely skittish.
 It’s quite bizarre to see the largest land animal in the world run in fear.
 Unfortunately, this was understandable.
 It wasn’t long ago that they were being hunted mercilessly by poachers.